jorgetavares89/user-register-ms/README.md

-# Payment Methods Java Microservice
+# User Register Java Microservice

-This is the Payment Methods microservice, a `Spring Boot` with a `Maria-DB` database responsible to list a payment methods based on Restaurant.
-Where a `Restaurant` as a many `PaymentMethods` and a `PaymentMethod` as many `Restaurant`.
+The User register microservice, a `Spring Boot` with a `Maria-DB` database responsible create a new `User` register and returns the self link using `Spring HATEOS`

 In this microservice, we have the following technologies:

  - Spring Boot
- - Spring Web
+ - Spring Web with HATEOS
  - Spring Data
  - Docker and Docker Compose
- - Controller Advice (to handle the Exceptions)
+ - Controller Advice (to handle Exceptions)
  - And some patterns as, Builder, Factory...

 # Running on Local environment